hugolindberg3/pathfinding-visualizer/README.md

 ### Usage
 1. After running the development server, open your web browser.
-2. Navigate to the local server address provided by the terminal (usually `http://localhost:3000`).
+2. Navigate to the local server address provided by the terminal (usually `http://localhost:5173`).
-3. Interact with the visualizer by setting start and end points, adding obstacles, and selecting different algorithms to see how they perform.
+3. Interact with the visualizer by adding obstacles, and selecting different algorithms to see how they perform.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any bug fixes or feature enhancements.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.

 ---

-Happy coding!
+Happy Pathfinding!